6 Ways Sugar Wrecks Your Health & How to Beat Sugar Cravings

 3. Build Your Supplement Arsenal

 There are a number of supplements you can take to support your efforts to tame sugar cravings.
 The first I would recommend is L-glutamine.
 L-glutamine keeps your blood sugar levels stable throughout the day and supports a balanced insulin response.
-By curbing sugar cravings, it also helps you maintain a healthy weight.
+By curbing sugar cravings, it helps you maintain a healthy weight.
+My Leaky Gut Revive™ powder contains 3000mg of L-glutamine, plus deglycyrrhizinated licorice, which is also beneficial for maintaining optimal blood glucose levels.

-B-vitamins such as thiamin and niacin are also beneficial for beating sugar cravings because they help your body deal with stress and metabolize nutrients (which are often depleted by stress) more efficiently.
+B-vitamins such as thiamin and niacin are great for beating sugar cravings because they help your body deal with stress and metabolize nutrients (which are often depleted by stress) more efficiently.